 My spouse owns an ineligible company.
 Can I speak at a CE activity?

 Disclosures of spouses/partners are no longer collected because of concerns about privacy challenges.
 So your spouse’s financial relationships are irrelevant to your ability to control CE content.

 I own a pharmacy.
 Can I speak at a CE activity?

 Yes, as long as the pharmacy does not make proprietary compounds or serve as a pharmacy benefit manager.
 Same goes for diagnostic labs if they don’t sell proprietary products.

-If I am planning a CE activity on leadership, do I need to mitigate financial relations with ineligible companies?
+If I am planning a CE activity on faculty development, do I need to mitigate financial relations with ineligible companies?

 No, financial disclosures/mitigation are not needed if content of a CE activity is non-clinical, such as leadership, mentoring, or communication skills training.

 If I am planning a CE activity and have no financial disclosures, can I continue to serve as an independent reviewer for speakers with disclosures?

 When speaking at a CE activity, can I reference a book I wrote?

 Yes.
 You can’t include ads for your book in your talk or sell your book in the lobby though.